richirisu/SD3SaveEditor/docs/character encoding 2.md

 (*) The typographic quotation marks are encoded at codepoints 22 [“], 23 [”], 26 [‘], 27 [’] and again at A3 [‘], A4 [’], A5 [“], A6 [”].
 The straight quotation marks, normally encoded at 22 and 27, are now found at codepoints A7 ['] and A8 ["].

-## Appendix A: Comparison of All Characters by Language
+## Appendix A: Comparison of All Characters by Language (World)

-This is a list of all characters in the range from 0020 to 007F by language as they appear in-game.
+This is a list of all characters in the range from 0020 to 00FF by language as they appear in-game.

 **Remarks**

 - Japanese uses full-width characters.
-- Special characters of the Japanese encoding beyond 007F are listed in a separate table below.
+- Special characters of the Japanese encoding beyond 00FF are listed in a separate table below.
 - Furthermore, Japanese kana and kanji are marked as N/A.
 - For comparison the Latin-1 encoding is also provided.